deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

           * Single layer LSTM result with a daily sample rate: <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/LSTM%20result%20hourly%20resampled%20to%20daily%20by%20sum%2029-10-2018.png"> </p>
           * Sequence 2 sequence with a hourly sample rate: <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/seq2seq%20result%20hourly%2029-10-2018.png"> </p>
           * Sequence 2 sequence with a daile sample rate: still need to create this

+**Note about shared work:** `PyCharm: Data preperation main script` and `Dask: Dask data processing` contain functions which were made by other group members.
+Some of these functions (NaN figure for example) have been adapted and changed by me.
+Besides that, all listed notebooks are made by me.

 ### GitHub repositoy: Multivariate Time Series Models in Keras
 Once the model complexity in Keras kept increasing, i had to think of a way to keep my peers up to date with how all the models work.
 Along with this, i experienced that it is a great struggle to learn about time series models when starting with no knowledge about them at all.
 Needing to use Google for weeks and combining the information from tons of resources is a huge hassle for anyone.